sccn/sccn.github.io/others/EEGLAB_and_high_performance_computing.md

 Deep learning and EEGLAB
 ----
 Deep learning is popular and deep learning applied to EEG data is increasing at a rapid pace.
 We recommend using EEGLAB to prepare data for deep learning and machine learning.
-EEGLAB data epochs may be concatenated either in Matlab or Python (EEGLAB datasets may be read in Python using the *loadmat* function of the *scipy* librairy) and used as input for deep learning networks.
-In Matlab, assuming multiple datasets are loaded in EEGLAB with the same number of channels and the same number of samples per epochs, type:
+EEGLAB data epochs may be concatenated either in MATLAB or Python (EEGLAB datasets may be read in Python using the *loadmat* function of the *scipy* librairy) and used as input for deep learning networks.
+In MATLAB, assuming multiple datasets are loaded in EEGLAB with the same number of channels and the same number of samples per epochs, type:

 ```matlab
 X = cat(3, ALLEEG.data); % concatenate trials